RiceD2KLab/Audubon_F21/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## Project description
 Houston Audubon uses drone photography to monitor populations of colonial waterbirds in the Texas Gulf Coast.
-Researchers need to comb through drone images and manually count up birds by species class, which can take weeks for even one high resolution image.
-Seeking to automate this process, Houston Audubon partnered with the Data to Knowledge (D2K) lab at Rice University.
-Student teams have developed an object detection based deep learning model that can automatically detect birds within a UAV image and classify their species.
+Researchers need to comb through high resolution images and manually count up birds by species class, which can take weeks for even one image.
+Seeking to automate the annotation process, Houston Audubon partnered with the Data to Knowledge (D2K) lab at Rice University.
+Student teams have developed an object detection based deep learning model that can automatically detect birds within a drone image and classify their species.
 This semester, we are continuing the project with two main objecitves:
   1. Improve species classification capabilities of the model.
   2. Develop an AI-assisted waterbird annotation tool.